sholladay/pogo/README.md

 Type: `string`<br>
 Example: `GET`

-Any valid HTTP method.
+Any valid HTTP method, or `*` to match all methods.
 Used to limit which requests will trigger the route handler.

 ##### path

 Type: `string`<br>
-Example: `/`
+Example: `/users/{userId}`

 Any valid URL path.
 Used to limit which requests will trigger the route handler.

+Supports path parameters with dynamic values, which can be accessed in the handler as `request.params`.

 ##### handler(request, h)